gemini-cli-extensions/dataplex/DEVELOPER.md

 # DEVELOPER.md

-This document provides instructions for setting up your development environment and contributing to the Knowledge Catalog Agent skills project.
+This document provides instructions for setting up your development environment and contributing to the Knowledge Catalog (formerly known as Dataplex) Agent skills project.

 ## Prerequisites